 Opioid misuse will not be easily resolved.
 However, with natural language processing, researchers, clinicians, and the public will be able to see not only the current scope of the problem but ways to improve outcomes using all data, regardless of how deeply it is hidden within the medical record.

-To learn how Melax Technologies’ clients use NLP for this and other healthcare programs request a demo!
+To learn how Melax Tech’s clients use NLP for various healthcare programs, request a demo today!